josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎭_symbolic_violence_in_gendered_racialised_frames.md

 ---

 ## 🏮 Footer
-*Symbolic Violence in Gendered & Racialised Frames* is a living node of the Polaris Protocol.
+*🎭 Symbolic Violence in Gendered & Racialised Frames* is a living node of the Polaris Protocol.
 It explains how meaning, interpretation, and classification become instruments of domination in environments where gender, race, and bureaucracy intersect.

 > 📡 Cross-references:
+>
 > - 🛰️ Threat Escalation Pipeline (Racialised Gender)
 > - 🦂 Racialised Entitlement Violation
 > - 🪓 Vindictive Male Escalation

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-20_
+_Last updated: 2025-11-22_